laurapmachado/Bellabeat-Project/README.md

 1)Positive correlation between the number of steps per day and number of calories burnt.
 2) Around 80% of users are active while 20% are sedentary.
 3) Only 40% of users get the right amout of sleep.
 60% get too litlle or too much sleep.
-4) The amount of sleep and daily step are not correlated.
+4) There's a negative correlation between the minute asleep and daily steps.

 Data Sources:
 https://www.kaggle.com/datasets/arashnic/fitbit